-This program is offered to persons in our care who have an identified need for domestic violence counseling.
-The Domestic Violence program consists of 32 two-hour sessions, delivered in a closed group for approximately four months in duration.
-The group is held twice a week.
+This program is offered to Persons in Our Care who have an identified need for domestic violence counseling.
+The Domestic Violence program consists of 32 two-hour sessions, twice a week, delivered in a closed group for approximately four months in duration.

-Completions (not in the SUD programming): 8
+Completions (not in SUD programming): 38